speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 end
 ```

-This looks a lot like `count` - if the records are `loaded?` do a very simple method call on a basic Array, if they're not loaded, *always run a SQL query*. `exists?` has no caching or memoization built in, just like ActiveRecord::Calculations.
+This reminds me of the implementation of `size` - if the records are `loaded?` do a very simple method call on a basic Array, if they're not loaded, *always run a SQL query*. `exists?` has no caching or memoization built in, just like ActiveRecord::Calculations.
 This means that `exists?`, which is another method people like to write in these circumstances, is actually even worse than `present?`.
 This code would execute two queries (first a full load of the relation, than a SELECT 1 exists check) where `present?` wouldn't:

 ```
 - @lonely_repos.each do |repo|